sam-timmins/smarticus-quizzes/README.md

 In relation to responsive design, in my initial planning stages I thought that a final responsive screen size of min-width 992px would be sufficient, however the layout did not suit extra large screens of greater than or equal to 1200px so I added an extra media query to the design, this was a very little extra work for a big gain for larger screen users.

 Occasionally, with using the API to generate questions, a long answer was generated.
 This caused the option boxes to have the text spill over and on some occasions loose the text outside of the 100vh that I had wanted to in order to hit the single page format goal.
-A change of stying of the options containers to auto solved this issue.
+A change of stying of the options container's heights to auto solved this issue, along with the use of display flex and justify-content, space-evenly on their parent.

+As mentioned earlier in the [Colours](#colours) section, I had to add to add a green to my pallet.
+This came as a suggestion from people that I used for testing.
+They felt that they needed to have some sort of feedback when an answer was answered wrong, with the correct answer shown.
+An alert was recommended or some sort of pop-up screen with the correct answer included in it and the user then clicks through it to the next question.
+This idea however would have ment that the user would have had to carry out another action by clicking or tapping on a button to progress.
+I didn't feel that this was slick enough so decided to add a flash of green on the correct answer if the incorrect option was selected.
+Initially I had the timer set for 0.8 seconds but this wasn't just enough time to read the correct answer before the next question was loaded.
+I adjusted this to 1 second and I feel it works great now.

 \
 &nbsp;